-No substantial changes have occurred since the publication of the Rule of Law Report 2020 with regards to the rules on lobbying and asset disclosure concerning ministers, state secretaries and civil servants.
+No substantial changes have occurred since the publication of the Rule of Law Report 2020 with regards to the rules on lobbying and asset disclosure concerning Ministers, state secretaries and civil servants.
 Also, no substantial changes have occurred in these fields with regard to the provincial and local levels of government.

 In the proposed amendment to the Political Finance Act (Wet financiering politieke partijen, Wfpp) which is currently under consideration by Parliament, financing of or financial support for political parties by institutions or organizations (public or private) from outside the European Union or the European Economic Area is prohibited.
 The aim is to protect the functioning and organization of political parties against foreign interference.
-A limitation of EUR 4 500 per year for gifts or donations from abroad will be abolished in order to make all foreign gifts or donations transparent.
+A limitation of EUR 4 500 per year for gifts or donations transparent.
 Dutch citizens living abroad will be excluded from these measures.
-Moreover, the proposed amendment to the Political Finance Act contains a proposal to increase the transparency on gifts of legal entities.
-Political parties will be obliged to report the names of the natural persons who are the 'ultimate beneficial owners' of the legal entity.
+Moreover, the proposed amendment to the Political Finance profiel_voor_college_van_onderzoek_integriteit.pdf